-Understanding of the wellestablished principles of process geomorphology is a prerequisite for any sustainable environmental management.
-This module examines the processes that operate within two core geomorphological systems (coastal processes and glacial processes) and shows the relationship between process and landform within a modern conceptual framework.
-It provides the opportunity to develop a range of intellectual, discipline specific, and graduate attributes that will be used in the field and laboratory to provide data that will be used for critical analysis, problem solving and interpretation of an environment and to produce a reasoned scientific argument structured as a research paper.
+This modules develops students' understanding of the principles of process geomorphology.
+Understanding such principles is a pre-requisite for any sustainable environmental management.
+The module aims to examine the processes that operate within two core geomorphological systems (coastal processes and glacial processes) and shows the relationship between process and landform within a modern conceptual framework.

 Geographic Information Science and Visualization (20 credits)

-This module develops understanding of the practical and theoretical aspects of geographic information science and visualization, particularly with regard to the key technologies of geographical information systems (GIS) and remote sensing.
-By adopting an integrated approach, the module introduces a range of techniques for spatial analysis in GIS (e.g. proximity, network and 3D methods of analysis) and for image processing and analysis in remote sensing (e.g. normalized difference vegetation index and supervised/unsupervised methods of classification).
-The module, therefore, introduces a range of theoretical and practical issues surrounding the retrieval and utilisation of primary and secondary data sources, such as metadata, errors and standards, for the application of GIS and remote sensing technologies to real geographical problems.
-A knowledge of the issues surrounding how geographical data can be captured, explored and visualized are combined with handson practical skills for communicating the results of geospatial analysis effectively, e.g. through the application of sound principles of cartographic design.
+The aim of the module is to develop students’ understanding of the practical and theoretical aspects of geographical information systems (GIS) and remote sensing.
+By adopting an integrated approach, the module introduces students to a range of techniques for spatial analysis in GIS and for image processing and analysis in remote sensing.
+Knowledge of the issues surrounding how geographical data can be captured, explored and visualized is combined with hands-on practical skills for communicating the results of geospatial analysis effectively.

-This optional module gives you the opportunity to apply your geographical knowledge in practice in order to enhance your employability status.
-It will synthesise and consolidate prior learning in geography and to apply that knowledge to address contemporary problems.
-The module will develop transferrable skills through exposure to the challenges of working in the 'real world'.
-This will give you the opportunity to research, identify and negotiate a placement, further reinforcing your key skills and employability when entering the graduate job market.
+This module aims to give students the opportunity to apply their knowledge of environmental science in ‘real world’ contexts.
+It will enable students to synthesise and consolidate their learning and to apply that to environmental problems.
+Students are expected to improve their verbal/written communication and problem solving skills.
+This module gives students the opportunity to research, identify and negotiate a placement, further reinforcing their key skills and employability when entering the graduate job market.

 Regions of Risk: Human and Environmental Security (20 credits)

-The module examines a critical component of the peopleenvironment relationship, namely the variability of vulnerability to environmental hazards over geographical areas and socioeconomic groups, and to the processes of change driving contemporary trends in disaster risk.
-It examines the ways in which events in geophysical or biological systems interact with human systems in a chain of causes in disasters and the varying strategies employed to reduce disaster risk.
+The aim of the module is to introduce students to a critical component of the peopleenvironment relationship, namely the variability of vulnerability to environmental hazards and to the processes of change driving contemporary trends in disaster risk.
+This module aims to examine the ways in which events in geophysical or biological systems interact with human systems in a chain of causes in disasters and the varying strategies employed to reduce disaster risk.